 CEH blog post covering CEH's flood research - Rainfall, UK floods and the potential impacts of climate change?
 (6 January 2014)

-Media enquiries related to the hydrological analysis report should be directed to the CEH Press Office [NEED NEW INTERNAL LINK].
+Media enquiries related to the hydrological analysis report should be directed to the CEH Press Office.
 Our scientists can provide explanation and analysis of historic hydrological patterns, possible future scenarios under climate change and scientific understanding of the current situation.
 We are not able to comment on immediate operational issues.

 The Met Office sumary of the report can be found on their website here.